KatharinaBursy/KatharinaBursy/README.md

 ### Hi there 👋

 Welcome to my life as a Business Analytics student in Boston, MA.
 I am a Finance enthusiast with a passion for Fintech and Green Finance.
-I have recently updated my GitHub profile in search of expanding my knowledge of this huge field and further my passion into Business Analytics and Finance.
+I have recently updated my GitHub profile in search of expanding my knowledge of this huge field and further my passion for Business Analytics and Finance.

 ## My top skillsets